• Skip to main content

 2. Add flour and salt.

-4. 1st proofing - This means to allow dough to double in size.
-I recommend proofing dough in the Instant Pot to accelerate the rising process.
+4. 1st proofing - This means allowing the dough to double in size.
+You can even proof dough in the Instant Pot to accelerate this process.

 5. Deflate and reshape to prep for 2nd proofing.